 3. Adjective placement

-In addition to what I wrote above in #2 about gender, adjectives also have their place in a sentence and it’s not always where you’d find the adjective in English.
+In addition to the basics in French that I wrote above in #2 about gender, adjectives also have their place in a sentence and it’s not always where you’d find the adjective in English.
 In my examples above, you’ll see the color comes after the noun, which is the opposite of English.
 In English, we say the blue car, not the car blue.
 Adjectives like colors, shapes, and nationalities always go AFTER the noun.

 But because it’s French, there are always exceptions.
 Generally, the following types of adjectives come before the noun.
 Descriptors of beauty (joli/beau), age like nouveau & vieux (new & old), goodness like gentil & bon (kind & good), size like petit & grand (short/small & tall) all come BEFORE the noun.
 But yes, there are exceptions like méchant (mean), etc.